japl-lang/japl/README.md

 On both Windows and Linux, the build script supports reading parameters from environment variables if they are not specified via the command line.
 All options follow the same naming scheme: `JAPL_OPTION_NAME=value` and will only be applied if no explicit override for them is passed when running the script

+### Build profiles

+JABT comes with a handy `--profile` option that allows to pass a JSON file with all the build arguments and flags.
+The JAPL toolsuite comes with some build profiles by default, they are found inside the `resources/profiles` directory and are particularly useful to replicate common build options.